A Lazy, Concurrent Convertibility Checker: Convertibility testing

 We now extend the basic convertibility test from \secref{s:basic-convertibility} to support defined constants as introduced in \secref{s:defined-constants}.
 As the examples in \secref{s:intuitions} demonstrate, there is no optimal strategy to handle defined constants in a convertibility test: in general, constants have to be unfolded (replaced by their definitions) to determine convertibility; but in some cases, the test can conclude that two terms are convertible without unfolding constants, treating them as simple names instead, which can avoid unnecessary computations.
 Our algorithm strives to keep all possibilities open, exploring them in parallel and relying on non-strict evaluation and early-failure and early-success optimizations to shorten this exploration.

 Consider again the comparison $\convvf{v}{v'}{\xi}$ of two values.
 If one value is a possibly applied, defined constant $\constv{c}{s}{\delta}$ and the other is a different kind of value, there is no choice but to unfold the definition of $c$ and continue reducing to WHNF.
-The resulting value can simply be read from $\delta$, since the evaluation that produced $\constv{c}{s}{\delta}$ anticipated this need (see \secref{s:defined-constants}).
+The resulting value can simply be read from $\delta$, since the evaluation that produced $\constv{c}{s}{\delta}$ anticipated this need (as explained in \secref{s:defined-constants}).

 If the values $v$ and $v'$ are the same constant, or more generally the same application of a constant, that is, $\constv{c}{s}{\delta}$ and $\constv{c'}{s'}{\delta'}$ with $\delta = \delta'$, we know that $c = c'$ and $s = s'$ and we can return $\trueb$ immediately.